AET-DevOps25/team-releaserangers/docs/Problem_Statement.md

 ## Problem Statement

 Many students struggle with organizing their lecture material throughout the semester.
 When it comes to exam preparation, the majority of the students spend a lot of time summarizing all the material to gain an overview of the lectures content.
-Even though this process might help with exam preparation, we are convinced that more efficient methods exist to prepare time-efficient and thoroughly for exams.
-This especially hold true when dealing with messy lecture notes and large volume of documents.
+Even though the process might help with exam preparation, we are convinced that more efficient methods exist to prepare time-efficient and thoroughly for exams.
+This especially holds true when dealing with messy lecture notes and large volume of documents.

 ### What is the main functionality?